havenstadrp/documentatie/docs/guide/onderwereld/overvallen/huis.md

 * Allows players to use a lockpick at specific coordinates within an in-game time range and enter a house where they can search cabinets, drawers, etc. for items!

-{% hint style="warning" %}
+!!! warning
     This resource relies on qb-lockpick and qb-skillbar for the mini games and qb-interior for the export to spawn the configured shell

 !!! info